plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 Make sure you use the branch `convert-in-py3` of :py:mod:`zodbupdate`.

 The migration of the database is run on Plone 5.2 in Python 3.
 It is expected to work equally in Python 3.6 and 3.7.

-Run the migration by passing the oprtation to undertake (`convert-py3`), the location of the database and the fallback-encoding.
+Run the migration by passing the operation to undertake (`convert-py3`), the location of the database and the fallback-encoding.

 .. code-block:: console